22 Must Have Blogging Resources You Need to Excel as a Blogger

-Starting a blog isn’t as simple as writing a post and sharing it with the world.
-Blogging is a fantastic hobby and a great way to make money on the side, but growing your blog takes a lot of time, energy, and resources.
+Blogging is a fantastic hobby and a great way to make money on the side, but growing your blog takes a lot of time and energy.

 What Are Blogging Resources?

-Blogging resources are the tools and materials you need to start a blog, grow your blog, and succeed.
-Resources include things you need, like hosting, and things that aren’t mandatory but will help you become successful as a blogger, like training courses.
+Blogging resources are the tools and materials you need to start and grow your blog.
+They include things you need, like hosting, and things that aren’t mandatory but will help you become successful as a blogger, like training courses.

-In this post, we will cover the basics you need to start a blog and the professional blogging tools that will help you grow.
+We will cover the basic resources you need to start a blog and the professional blogging tools that will help you grow.

 What Materials Do You Need to Blog?

 Finally, you need to install WordPress.
 Although there are other platforms available for blogging, WordPress is the best and most well-known.
-There are thousands of WordPress plugins available that offer a wide range of customization options.
-It’s also free!
+In addition, because so many bloggers use it, there are far more customizable plugins available, giving you greater control over your site (we’ll talk about some of them below).

 These are the primary resources anyone needs to blog, and you can find more information on how these work in our epic post on how to start a blog.